R-k-yadav/RK/README.md

 # RK
-This is my first repository.
+This is my first Git repository.
+Author by Raj